-When you check (enable or “turn on”) this option, and if Adobe Media Analytics for Audio and Video extension is installed and properly configured, video playback metrics are sent to the Adobe Analytics for Audio and Video solution.
+When you check (enable) this option, and the Adobe Media Analytics for Audio and Video extension is installed and configured, video playback metrics are sent to the Adobe Analytics for Audio and Video solution.
 Disabling this option turns off video tracking.

 The only Data Element type that the Dynamic Media Viewers extension provides is Viewer Event from the Data Element Type drop-down list.